-My double life as a scholar with homes in the humanities and the arts captures well my varied professional trajectory.
+My double life as a scholar with current homes in the humanities and the arts reflects my interdisciplinary trajectory.
 I must admit, I have a difficult time explaining what I do as an academic because (as more than an academic!)
 I have cast a wide net searching for the questions, theories, and practices that I like to engage with.
 Moreover, I have been captivated by many things over the years — buildings, landscapes, archives, infrastructure, oral histories, sounds, and much more.
 I first studied architecture as an undergraduate and worked in the profession for several years.
 But overall, my work has certain common threads:

 • I am concerned with: (a) state violence (including police, so often overlooked as alleged “officers of the peace”); (b) with how such violence is made material and spatial — or in other words, how such violence is remembered and forgotten in material and spatial ways; and (c), last but not least, with the ways in which violence (and its materiality, thus) function in relation with race and racism, with cultural and social identities, and with the built environment.